Hamilton prepares to dive into the water. Photo courtesy Jack Hamilton.

 Senior Jack Hamilton’s been representing MIHS under the sea by plunging into the unique world of scuba diving in the Pacific Northwest.

 Jack has been wanting to go underwater ever since he and his family went snorkeling in Hawaii as a child.
-Once he started volunteering alongside professional and casual divers at the Seattle Aquarium, Hamilton decided it was time to pursue a certification through the Professional Association of Diving Instructors.
+His family went and still go to Hawaii each year as a tradition so he had plenty of fun snorkeling while he was growing up.
+To find out more about snorkeling in Hawaii, visit www.kaikanani.com/.
+Anyway, that’s where his love of his water originated and once he started volunteering alongside professional and casual divers at the Seattle Aquarium, Hamilton decided it was time to pursue a certification through the Professional Association of Diving Instructors.

 Ever since his very first plunge at Cove 2 in Seacrest Park, a marina in West Seattle, Hamilton’s been hard at work climbing the ranks and after a little under a year’s effort, he’s received his Advanced Open Water certification at the time of writing.